-American artist Andy Warhol was a leading figure in the American Pop rt movement in the 1960s and 70s.
-His works are often comprised of images appropriated from popular culture and presented through a variety of mediums including drawing, painting, printmaking, photography, film, and sculpture.
+American artist Andy Warhol was a leading figure in the American Pop Art movement in the 1960s and 70s.
+His works are often comprised of images appropriated from popular culture and created in a variety of mediums including drawing, painting, printmaking, photography, film, and sculpture.
 Prior to working as an artist full-time, Warhol had a successful career as a commercial illustrator for several high-profile publications including Vogue, Harper’s Bazaar, Glamour, and The New Yorker.
-The artist first exhibited his works at the Hugo Gallery in 1952 and was later included in his first group show at the Museum of Modern Art in 1955.Read More
+The artist first exhibited his works at the Hugo Gallery, New York in 1952 and was later included in his first group show at the Museum of Modern Art in 1955.Read More

 During the 1970’s Warhol became more preoccupied with his entrepreneurial pursuits than his artistic practice and established the influential magazine Interview and published a book titled The Philosophy of Andy Warhol.
 By the 1980’s, Warhol’s profile was growing once again due to his association with Neo-Expressionist artists such as Jean-Michel Basquiat, Julian Schnabel, and David Salle.
-Warhol died in 1987.
+Warhol unexpectedly died in 1987.

 The Andy Warhol Museum in the artist’s hometown of Pittsburgh, Pennsylvania, holds the title for the largest museum dedicated to a single artist in North America.
 His works are held in major public and private collections worldwide.

 Supata Biswas's first substantial solo show in 14 years builds on the artist's role in the British Black arts movement.

 UCCA Edge's exhibition of Andy Warhol in Shanghai provides an intimate view of the artist's trajectory.

 A new exhibition at ICA Miami charts Betye Saar's material reflections of the legacies of systemic racism in the United States.